 How to Make a Witch or Wizard Hat

 No Witch or Wizard costume is complete without a hat!
 Everyone associates witches with black pointy hats with wide brims.
-Wizzards usually have more earthy looking hats with narrower brims.
-But the Witch / wizzard fashion is not written in stone!
+Wizards usually have more earthy looking hats with narrower brims.
+But the Witch / Wizard fashion is not written in stone!
 Here are directions on how to fit and make a Wizard's or Witch's hat.

 Step 1.
 Making a pattern for the wizard's hat.